 The TCO Foot and Ankle Fellowship program offers advanced subspecialty training in foot and ankle orthopaedics in a high-volume private practice.
 The Fellow can expect exposure to all aspects of foot and ankle orthopaedics with a particular focus on ankle replacement and arthrodesis, hindfoot and forefoot reconstruction, sports injuries, and trauma.
 The Fellow will be expected to: develop knowledge and skills to cultivate an individual practice; develop the knowledge and skills necessary to provide complete orthopaedic foot and ankle care for persons of all ages; participate as a member of a team that includes physicians, rehabilitation specialists, and prosthetists and orthotists; and participate in a publishable-quality research project.
-This fellowship supports professional growth through regularly scheduled didactic lectures, monthly journal club and research meetings, industry labs, and participation in AOFAS meetings.
+This fellowship supports professional growth through regularly scheduled didactic lectures, monthly journal club and research meetings, industry labs, and participation in AOFAS Winter and Annual meetings.

 Our program values and supports professional development by ensuring our fellows participate in the following:

 Faculty and fellows are dedicated to research throughout the year.
 Each fellow must participate in a quality research project as well as submit to a peer-reviewed journal.
-To view past and current research studies and publications, visit our TCO Foundation website by clicking here.

 Program Director: Jeffrey Seybold, MD